miwashi-edu/edu-gomoku-local/README.md

 ## ./src/\_\_tests\_\_/mockup_tests.js

-> These are the state transitions that we found in the state diagram.
+> These are the json we found in the mockup.
-> In the end these will become services, but for now we implement them in gomoku.js.

 ```bash
 cat > ./src/__tests__/mockup_tests.js << EOF